jramsey/hugo-project/content/post/my-learning-hacks.md

 That should be it if I remember correctly.
 If I realize I missed something I'll update this post.

+**UPDATE 3/31/17**
+I completely forgot about how I listen to [Brain.fm][14] whenever I'm doing work.
+It really zones me in more than anything I've ever listened to.
+I used to use Spotify playlists but now this is the ONLY thing I'll listen to when I need to concentrate.

   [1]:http://thrv.me/GWQK6N
   [2]:http://amzn.to/2nQOZoe
   [3]:http://thrv.me/pP3hDQ